Open Travel Guide

 Mexico City (Ciudad de México, CDMX) is one of the largest and most vibrant metropolises in the world, serving as the political, cultural, and economic heart of Mexico.
 This ancient city, built on the ruins of the Aztec capital Tenochtitlan, blends pre-Hispanic heritage with colonial architecture and ultramodern neighborhoods.
 From world-class museums and gourmet restaurants to bustling markets and stunning murals, Mexico City offers an unparalleled urban experience.

-Mexico City 5 Places Best: March, April, October, November
+March, April, October, November

 About Mexico City

-Mexico City is a dynamic megalopolis that blends thousands of years of history with cutting-edge contemporary culture.
+Mexico City is a dynamic megalopolis that blends thousands of years of history with state-of-the-art contemporary culture.
 Home to over 150 world-class museums, the city's neighborhoods each offer distinct personalities — from the colonial grandeur of the Historic Center to the bohemian streets of Coyoacán and the sleek galleries of Polanco.
 The city's culinary scene has earned global recognition, with dozens of restaurants featuring on the World's 50 Best list.

-Population: 9.2 million (21 million metro area)
+9.2 million (21 million metro area)

-Languages: Spanish
+Spanish

-Currency: Mexican Peso
+Mexican Peso

-Time Zone: America/Mexico_City (UTC-6, CST)
+America/Mexico_City (UTC-6, CST)

-Explore Mexico City by Topic
+Explore Mexico City by topic

-Best Places to Visit in Mexico City
+Best places to visit in Mexico City

 Teotihuacan